 There are a couple ways to approach this.
 First, hotels are experimenting with shrinking the room size in new properties and adding self-service options (kitchens, grab-and-go stores, washing machines) and common spaces, emulating a number of rooms in the home and how we spend time in them.

 I tend to spend way more awake time in the living room reading or kitchen entertaining friends than the unconscious time in the bed, so why give guests only a bustling lobby or formal restaurant as an alternative to their bed?
 Similarly, some hotels like The Standard are piloting the idea of opening up their common spaces to homeshare guests.
+If you’re new to real estate investing, don’t have a lot of time or money to invest, or would like to invest in larger projects but aren’t an accredited investor, group real estate investing may be the ideal solution for you.

 Is Technology the Answer?